 Despite playing the song's main character Starlight Starbright, Hogan comes out in his usual red and yellow garb.
 He's even wearing the WWF (now WWE) world title belt.
 Maybe the deal struck with Marvel Comics to use the Hulk name didn't include appearances in country music videos?
 Regardless, WWE likely welcomed the free publicity provided by these pretty glaring references to Hogan's real job.

-The video itself suits Parton’s funny side.
-As for her co-star, it’s one of his best on-screen performances, Santa With Muscles notwithstanding.
+The video itself suits Parton's funny side.
+As for her co-star, his alternate reality stint as leader of the Nashville World Order is one of his best on-screen performances, Santa With Muscles notwithstanding.